Austin Weyand Guitar Receives 2018 Best of Brigham City Award for Guitar Instruction

 Austin is available to teach and mentor anywhere in the world through Facetime or Skype.
 He shows students concepts in person through video-link and then shares written material to students as a PDF when applicable.
 Musical examples can also be shared as MP3s for the student to continue learning after lessons are finished.
 Contact Austin to discuss what topics you’re interested in covering.

-PAYMENT AND TEACHING POLICIES
+private lesson TEACHING POLICIES

 Makeups are not guaranteed and generally unavailable.
 They are available for dangerous weather and family emergencies.